 - ESDW-1 Exterior Siding, Doors and Windows:

 Window caulk requires improvement in localized areas.
-Failure to properly seal windows may cause water and pest intrusion.
-Contact a qualified handyman/contractor to further evaluate and repair as required.
+Failure to properly seal windows may allow water and/or pest intrusion.
+(Homeowner/Handyman)

 - DPB-2 Decks, Porches and Balconies: